medusa-project/metaslurper/README.md

 The only requirements are JDK 8+ and Maven 3.
 CPU and memory requirements are minimal.

+Docker is required for deployment to AWS ECR.

 # Build

 `mvn clean package -DskipTests`